Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Yes, free Cavity Wall Insulation will reduce your fuel bills.

-These are the percentages of heat loss though the different parts of a house.
+These are the percentages of heat loss through the different parts of a house.

 Walls = 35%.